-5.2 EMAKHAZENI LOCAL MUNICIPALITY GOVERNANCE MODEL
+5.3 EMAKHAZENI LOCAL MUNICIPALITY GOVERNANCE MODEL

 Emakhazeni Local Municipality is an Executive Mayoral System comprising of the Executive Mayor, Speaker and Members of the Mayoral Committee.
-The Municipal Council consists of 15 members, comprising of 08 ward councilors and 07 proportional representation councilors.
 The municipality has established its Committees in terms of Section 79 and 80 of the Municipal Structures Act, such Committees are indicated in the structure below; in addition to the Section 79 and Committees, Council has also established the Rules & Ethics Committee.